What Is Web Service Testing, and Why Is It Important to Conduct?

 For Web service automation testing you can follow these fundamental steps:

-• Decipher the WSDL File: Grasp the Web Services Description Language (WSDL) file, a crucial document outlining the service's structure and operations.
+• Decipher the WSDL File: Understand the Web Services Description Language (WSDL) file, an important document describing the structure and operations of the service.

-• Identify Operations: Determine the specific operations offered by the web service.
+• Identify Operations: Identify the precise operations the web service has to provide.
 This is essential for crafting tailored test cases.

 • Construct Request XML: Create the XML format that will be sent as a request to the web service.
 This is akin to writing the script for a performance.